ValMilkevich/code-conf.com/_events/academy2016/aar.md

 dot-txt-size: small
 subtitle: >
   ## Learn the essentials of *Co*{: style='color: orange; font-style: normal;'}ntinuous *De*{: style='color: orange; font-style: normal;'}livery<br>
+caption: >
+  A Continuous Delivery Academy at the University in Aarhus.
+Five intense days of workshops teaching all you need to know about CoDe.
 color: '#006f00'
 date_:    2016-08-22
 date_end: 2016-08-26